nohgo/astable-multivibrator/README.md

 2. Physical Prototype

-I then constructed the circuit on a solderless breadboard, and timed the blinking using both a video.
-I also tested the voltage differences at various points using a digital multimeter.
+I then constructed the circuit on a solderless breadboard, and timed the blinking using video.
+Additionally, I tested the voltage differences at various points using a digital multimeter.

 ![E5E6D20B-95C7-44F2-8710-F8119AF032DB_4_5005_c](https://github.com/user-attachments/assets/868e0fc7-8980-44a7-865a-fe4fc319c442)